-I recently delivered the keynote address for the International Women’s Day event at Stuartholme School.
-This post is based on that address.
+In 2021, I delivered the keynote address for the International Women’s Day event at Stuartholme School.
+The list is just as relevant today.

 The average life expectancy for an Australian woman is 84.6 years, so at 45, I’m middle-aged – sorry to anyone around my age who has been living in denial if I just shattered your illusion.

 I’ve learned some things in that time, and I want to share with you the top ten things I wish I had known a little sooner.
 As with anything, context is important, so while I don’t want to harp on about it, it’s important that you know I grew up in a violent, abusive and neglectful household, hidden behind the walls of an architecturally designed two-story brick home in the Brisbane suburbs.
 The abuse was verbal, physical and emotional.
 As a young child, my mother tried to kill me with regularity.
 Those who knew, such as extended family, did nothing.
 And in one instance, when I was 11, a family acquaintance who came and discovered the inside of the house in a state of abject squalor, think of an episode of Hoarders, rescued the cats and left me there.

 It was a dark childhood.
 But spoiler alert – my life turns out fantastically well – and looks to continue that way.

 As the Executive Director of TEDxBrisbane, TED Talks and events have become an important part of my life.
 In many ways, when I found TED and the TEDx community – I found my tribe.
 People from across the globe with diverse backgrounds and unique and varied areas of knowledge and expertise, but who have a shared goal of making the world better.

 I have learned a great many lessons from TED Talks – too many to list today, but I am going to point you to some of the talks that have been life-changing, light bulb moments for me.
 Because if you want to learn something, or be inspired, or find a solution, I have come to discover that in almost all instances – there’s a TED Talk for that.